praclet/ctf_osint/challenges/level03/geoguessr/geoguessr.md

 Wow Agent, that's a lot of info you managed to get us recently.
 The secret behind the xls file, the ghostbin info with the help you provided to 42school, and last but not least: wandre's old blog.
 Now it's time to step up and dive deep into wandre's life and to try getting as close as possible to him.
-With the recent info you provided, we found out there was a video or picture hidden in one of the e-mail you parsed earlier.
+With the recent info you provided, we found out there was a video hidden in one of the e-mail you parsed earlier.
 It seems like something has been happening in this place.
 First things first, we need you to find out where the video was taken.